Government-wide chart of accounts for Canada

 Departments and other reporting entities use these accounts and codes to input their monthly trial balances in the fields that make up the government-wide coding block.
 The departments then transmit these balances to the Central Financial Management Reporting System.

-Treasury Board Secretariat and the Receiver General share responsibility for the departmental chart of accounts:
+Treasury Board Secretariat and the Receiver General share responsibility for the government-wide chart of accounts:

 - Treasury Board is responsible for policy-related issues and the structure of the government-wide coding block